 - Avascular necrosis (AVN): AVN happens when bone tissue weakens and decreases in strength due to a loss of blood flow.
 When this happens, the ball portion of the joint flattens, making it difficult for the hip to function normally.

 - Femoroacetabular impingement (impingement syndrome): Impingement syndrome happens when the ball and socket rub together in an abnormal way.
 This causes pain and can wear away the cartilage.

 - Labral tears: A protective ring of cartilage (labrum) lines the socket part of the hip joint.
-A labral tear can occur as a result of a sudden injury (orthopaedic trauma) or congenital hip deformities.
+A labral tear can occur as a result of a sudden injury, abnormal bone structure or hip dysplasia.

 - Hip disorders associated with childhood diseases: Hip disorders can arise due to complications of certain childhood diseases, including sickle cell disease, skeletal dysplasia and cerebral palsy.